Thailand And Vietnam

 - Visit oyster and mussel farms and skiing on cockle farm

 Return to Bangkok and transfer to your hotel.

 Bangkok – Hanoi - Thanh Xuan Peace Village (Orphanage)

-This morning you will be transferred to Suvannabhumi International airport (Bangkok airport) to board flight to Hanoi.
+This morning you will be transferred to Suvannabhumi International airport (Bangkok airport) to board a flight to Hanoi.

 This afternoon, travel 10 km. south of Hanoi to visit an orphanage house, Thanh Xuan Peace Village

 Thanh Xuan Peace Village aims at humanitarian, good-natured and medically oriented targets for the sake of children with bad luck, suffering from congenital and other causes especially damaged by herbicide used during the wartime.
 By doing so, the essential purposes of Thanh Xuan Peace Village are to get back these ill-fated children into the community, integrating their life into the living rythm of the whole population.
 Our establishment takes the responsibility of breeding, caring, rehabilitating, (mentally and physically) cultural teaching, computer teach and stone-fine art for children admitted

 - Singing songs and playing games with the children